coderefinery/coderefinery.org/content/privacy-policy.md

 - Poll answers in Online video conference systems during a workshop
   - For sharing overview of workshop cohort's idea or opinions

+We use anonymous web analytics on some of our websites and lesson pages.
+These are done without client-side IDs or storing identifiable information on either the client or server side.

 ## Who has access to the personally identifiable information?